-Academic classes involving the use of a firearm must also have the approval of the Provost or Vice President for Academic Affairs of the particular campus.

-Other programs sponsored by the university must also have the approval of the appropriate Dean, Director, or Vice President overseeing the sponsoring unit.

-All programs and activities must submit a safety plan for approval by the Chief of Police, and participants may only have a firearm on university premises immediately prior to, during, and immediately after the authorized activity.

-Firearms may not be possessed in other parts of university premises except as necessary for transportation to and from the authorized activity.
-During transportation to and from the activity, the firearms shall be unloaded and locked inside approved containers.

-All participants shall undergo a fingerprint background check conducted by the NMSU Police Department prior to being allowed to bring a firearm onto university premises for the purpose of participating in authorized university activities, and may be issued an authorization/identification card by the NMSU Police Department that must be kept on their person when utilizing a firearm on campus.

-Instructors or supervisors of authorized activities are responsible for ensuring the safe operation of firearms at all times.

-Any discharge of a firearm while on university premises (outside of designated training) must be immediately reported to the NMSU Police Department.

-For employees of the university who may be required to carry a firearm in order to carry out their duties, there are additional requirements:

-- Such employees must successfully complete an annual fingerprint background check conducted by the NMSU Police Department, as well as successfully complete an initial training program that is appropriate for the nature of their work with a firearm, annual refresher training, and annual qualifications. - Such employees must register the firearms that will be used with their supervisor, and the supervisor shall retain copies of all registration and training records for the length of employment plus three years. - Individuals authorized under this section and who are living on university premises must obtain approval from both the NMSU Housing and Residence Life Director (or the appropriate facility supervisor if not part of campus housing) and the NMSU Police Chief prior to being allowed to keep a firearm in the residence.

-Firearms may not be transported inside university-owned vehicles unless approval has been obtained from the appropriate Dean, Director, or Vice President, and a safety plan for securing the firearm(s) has been approved by the NMSU Police Chief.
+- D. University-approved programs, classes, or other activities involving the carrying of a firearm: In order to be considered approved by the university, programs, classes, and other activities involving the carrying of a firearm must be registered with and approved through the Department of Campus Activities, with approval by the NMSU Chief of Police. - 1) Academic classes involving the use of a firearm must also have the approval of the Provost or Vice President for Academic Affairs of the particular campus. - 2) Other programs sponsored by the university must also have the approval of the appropriate Dean, Director, or Vice President overseeing the sponsoring unit. - 3) All programs and activities must submit a safety plan for approval by the Chief of Police, and participants may only have a firearm on university premises immediately prior to, during, and immediately after the authorized activity. - 4) Firearms may not be possessed in other parts of university premises except as necessary for transportation to and from the authorized activity.
+During transportation to and from the activity, the firearms shall be unloaded and locked inside approved containers. - 5) All participants shall undergo a fingerprint background check conducted by the NMSU Police Department prior to being allowed to bring a firearm onto university premises for the purpose of participating in authorized university activities, and may be issued an authorization/identification card by the NMSU Police Department that must be kept on their person when utilizing a firearm on campus. - Instructors or supervisors of authorized activities are responsible for ensuring the safe operation of firearms at all times. - 7) Any discharge of a firearm while on university premises (outside of designated training) must be immediately reported to the NMSU Police Department. - 8) For employees of the university who may be required to carry a firearm in order to carry out their duties, there are additional requirements: - a) Such employees must successfully complete an annual fingerprint background check conducted by the NMSU Police Department, as well as successfully complete an initial training program that is appropriate for the nature of their work with a firearm, annual refresher training, and annual qualifications. - b) Such employees must register the firearms that will be used with their supervisor, and the supervisor shall retain copies of all registration and training records for the length of employment plus three years. - c) Individuals authorized under this section and who are living on university premises must obtain approval from both the NMSU Housing and Residence Life Director (or the appropriate facility supervisor if not part of campus housing) and the NMSU Police Chief prior to being allowed to keep a firearm in the residence. - 9) Firearms may not be transported inside university-owned vehicles unless approval has been obtained from the appropriate Dean, Director, or Vice President, and a safety plan for securing the firearm(s) has been approved by the NMSU Police Chief. - E. Carrying a firearm inside a private vehicle by individuals older than 19 years of age: Individuals may have firearms inside their vehicles while on university premises, but shall not take them out of the vehicle nor brandish them while on university premises.
+Anyone already prohibited by law from possessing a firearm is prohibited from having one in their vehicle.